john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 #### Nature of Dwarves

-+ The average Dwarf is shorter than the average Human or Elf. <sub>citation needed</sub>
++ The average Dwarf is shorter than the average Human or Elf, but taller than the average Hobbit. <sub>citation needed</sub>
 + The Dwarves were "stone-hard, stubborn, fast in friendship and enmity, and they suffer toil and hunger and hurt of body more heartily than other speaking peoples". <sub>9</sub>
 + Both male and female Dwarves are  born with full beards. <sub>3</sub>
 + By the Second and Third Age Dwarves naturally live about 250 solar years <sub>4</sub>.